Virgo Full Moon Total Lunar Eclipse 3/3/26

 Last month’s eclipse revelations did not disappoint.

-From the disclosure of the Epstein files to consequential political decisions, economic fallout, and ongoing social justice crises, reality has been insisting on being seen—regardless of position, privilege, or personal narrative.
+From the disclosure of the Epstein files to consequential political decisions, economic fallout, and ongoing social justice crises, to now overt acts of war, reality has been insisting on being seen—regardless of position, privilege, or personal narrative.
 Whether we want to look or not, truth doesn’t discriminate.

 And this process is far from over.

 We are living in a time of stark contrast, the very best of humanity and the very worst on full display at once.
 That tension is heavy.
 It is palpable.
+It is real.
 I’ve spent many posts naming the shadow elements at play, because understanding distortion matters.
 You can look back at past posts to get a sense of that.
-It must also be noted that this Full Moon is a South Node lunar eclipse.
-And South Node eclipses highlight what is outdated, destructive, and detrimental.
+It must also be noted that this Full Moon is a South Node lunar eclipse in Virgo.
+And South Node clipses highlight what is outdated, destructive, and detrimental.
 South node elements reveal what is no longer working, so we can reclaim what does.
 They usher in what must be released, recalibrated, and remembered.

-The weeks and months ahead will likely bring more surprises, more uncovering, more moments where the gap between story and reality becomes impossible to ignore.
+The weeks and months ahead will likely bring more surprises, more conflict, more uncovering, more moments where the gap between story and reality becomes impossible to ignore.
 Consequences have a way of getting our attention.
-With Mercury retrograde in Pisces, Saturn and Neptune in Aries, and Pluto newly in Aquarius, collectively and personally, we are living inside a larger unveiling.
-And that unveiling is deeply turbulent.
+With Mercury retrograde in Pisces, Saturn and Neptune in Aries, and Pluto newly in Aquarius, collectively and personally we are living inside a choice point of change.

-Because alongside disillusionment, which is very real right now, there is another question rising to meet us: What do we do with what we now see?
+Because alongside disillusionment, which is very real right now, there are real questions rising to meet us: What do we do with what we now see?
 What do we do with what has been revealed?
+How do we manage our overtaxed nervous systems?

 Astrologically, this eclipse activates the Pisces–Virgo axis.
-Psychologically, it echoes something Mr. Rogers said during times of crisis: “Look for the helpers.”
+Psychologically, it echoes something Mr. Rogers once said in times of crisis: “Look for the helpers.”
 Not because suffering should be minimized, but because difficult times reveal both what is broken and what is required to heal.
+In moments like these, hope is not naïve.
+It is a radical act of resistance.

 And we are seeing that too.